d4v1-sudo/Geolocation-geonames.txt-API/README.md

 # X,Y → 🗺️ - Geolocation-geonames.txt-API

-This repository contains a set of Python scripts designed to facilitate the retrieval of geographic location information based on various parameters such as latitude and longitude coordinates, city names, country names, and state names, by applying Haversine's formula.
+This repository contains a set of Python scripts designed to facilitate the retrieval of geographic location information based on various parameters such as latitude and longitude coordinates, city names, country names, and state names, by applying **Haversine's formula**.

 ## Scripts

 ### gps.py

-This script provides a comprehensive functionality to locate the nearest geographic locations based on given latitude and longitude coordinates (in decimal format).
-It calculates distances to the closest populated place, road/railway, hill/mountain, lake, park, and building.
+This script provides a comprehensive functionality to locate the **nearest geographic locations based on given latitude and longitude coordinates** (in decimal format).
+It calculates distances to the **closest populated place, road/railway, hill/mountain, lake, park, and building**.
 Additionally, it can determine the nearest administrative location (e.g., city, state) based on the provided coordinates.

 ### get_all_states-codes.py